opencv/opencv/modules/core/doc/basic_structures.rst

     Inverses a matrix.

-    :param method: The matrix inversion method.
+    :param method: Matrix inversion method.
 Possible values are the following:

-        * **DECOMP_LU** LU decomposition.
+        * **DECOMP_LU** is the LU decomposition.
 The matrix must be non-singular.

-        * **DECOMP_CHOLESKY** Cholesky  :math:`LL^T`  decomposition, for symmetrical positively defined matrices only.
+        * **DECOMP_CHOLESKY** is the Cholesky  :math:`LL^T`  decomposition for symmetrical positively defined matrices only.
 This type is about twice faster than LU on big matrices.

-        * **DECOMP_SVD** SVD decomposition.
+        * **DECOMP_SVD** is the SVD decomposition.
 If the matrix is singular or even non-square, the pseudo inversion is computed.

-The method performs matrix inversion by means of matrix expressions.
-This means that a temporary "matrix inversion" object is returned by the method and can further be used as a part of more complex matrix expression or be assigned to a matrix.
+The method performs a matrix inversion by means of matrix expressions.
+This means that a temporary matrix inversion object is returned by the method and can be used further as a part of more complex matrix expressions or can be assigned to a matrix.

-.. index:: Mat::mul

 Mat::mul
 ------------